swcarpentry/python-novice-inflammation/_episodes/03-matplotlib.md

 ![Minimum Value Along The First Axis](../fig/inflammation-01-minimum.svg)

-The maximum value rises and falls smoothly, while the minimum seems to be a step function.
+The maximum value rises and falls smoothly, while the minimum values seems to be a step function.
 Neither trend seems particularly likely, so either there's a mistake in our calculations or something is wrong with our data.
 This insight would have been difficult to reach by examining the numbers themselves without visualization tools.